TomOverment/tomozart22/README.md

 ![Heroku_logs](static/images/heoku_logs.PNG)

+## Deployment Guide for the Tomozart Gallery Website

+### Deployment Steps:

+#### Creating the Heroku App

+- Begin by signing up or logging in to Heroku.
+- In the Heroku Dashboard, click on 'New' and then select 'Create New App'.
+- Choose a unique name for your project.
+- Select the EU region.
+- Click on "Create App".
+- In the "Deploy" tab, choose GitHub as the deployment method.
+- Connect your GitHub account and connect your GitHub repository.

+#### Setting Up Environment Variables

+- Create `env.py` in the top level of the Django app.
+- Import `os` in `env.py`.
+- Set up necessary environment variables in `env.py`, including the secret key and database URL.
+- Update `settings.py` to use environment variables for secret key and database.
+- Configure environment variables in the Heroku "Settings" tab under "Config Vars".
+- Migrate the models to the new database connection in the terminal.
+- Configure static files and templates directories in `settings.py`.
+- Add Heroku to the `ALLOWED_HOSTS` list.

+#### Creating Procfile and Push Changes

+- Create a `Procfile` in the top level directory.
+- Add the command to run the project in the `Procfile`.
+- Add, commit, and push the changes to GitHub.

+#### Heroku Deployment

+- In Heroku, navigate to the Deployment tab and deploy the branch manually.
+- Monitor the build logs for any errors.
+- Upon successful deployment, Heroku will display a link to the live site.
+- Make sure to resolve any deployment errors by adjusting the code as necessary.

 ## References
 - I used coolors for the colour pallet.  https://coolors.co/
 - I used logo.com to quickly create a logo. https://logo.com/